New to Archery

 - No one is to be socialising near the shooting line.
 Non shooters are to remove themselves closer to the Club House (bus) so that shooters are not distracted.

-As you can see we are very much about the health and safety of all archers at The Break O'Day Field Archery Club.
+As you can see we are very much about the health and safety of all archers at both of our Clubs.
 This is not a 'buzz kill', we have found that all people feel more confident that they will learn properly when they see how we competently and safely operate the practise and competition ranges.